"Tonight's a nice, small group date." – Andi

 My favorite daytime look was her group date ensemble:

 This look is so easy and chic.
-I love the graphic Hermés scarf, simply tied, the loose flowy shirt over tight white jeans (which she continues to kill), and the gold accents.
-This whole look screams "Andi" to me; this is very much her style, and it's great.
+I love the graphic Hermés scarf, simply tied, the loose flowy shirt over skinny white jeans (which she continues to kill), and the gold accents.
+This whole look screams "Andi" to me; this is very much her style, and it's fantastic.

 Her daytime look with Cody was an interesting combination of choices:

 Something about this look...
 I have a feeling on a different girl this would look disastrous.
 I love a modern skort, especially in nude-pink, a soft turtleneck, and princess-y hair, but I don't know if I would have envisioned them all together.
-That said, she's a gorgeous girl with a great body so she pulls this off, and well.
+That said, she pulls this off, and well.

 For the evening part, this body language and facial expression pretty much sum up how I – and the rest of Bachelorette Nation – felt about this entire look and the accompanying camel-colored camel toe: